Tropical Weierstrass points and Weierstrass weights: Generalizations

 \subsubsection{Semimodules}

 Let $\Gamma$ be a metric graph, and $D$ a divisor of degree $d$ on $\Gamma$.
-The set of functions $\Rat(D)$ naturally has the structure of a semimodule on the tropical semifield; we refer to~\cite{AG22} for a discussion on this semimodule structure.
+The set of functions $\Rat(D)$ naturally has the structure of a semimodule on the tropical semifield; we refer to~\cite{haase2012linear, AG22} for a discussion on this semimodule structure.
 Let $M$ be a sub-semimodule of $\Rat(D)$.
-We endow $\Rat(D)$ with the topology induced by $\| \cdot \|_\infty$, and say $M \subset \Rat(D)$ is {\em closed} if it is closed with respect to this topology.
+We endow $\Rat(D)$ with the topology induced by $\| \cdot \|_\infty$, and say $M \subseteq \Rat(D)$ is {\em closed} if it is closed with respect to this topology.
 The following is a direct extension to semimodules of the rank of divisors on graphs introduced by Baker and Norine~\cite{baker2007riemann}.

-\begin{defi}[Divisorial rank] The {\em divisorial rank} or simply {\em rank} of $M \subset \Rat(D)$ (also called the {\em rank of $D$ with respect to $M$}) is the greatest integer $r$ such that for any effective divisor $E$ on $\Gamma$ of degree $r$, there exists a function $f \in M$ verifying $D + \div(f) \geq E$.
+\begin{defi}[Divisorial rank] The {\em divisorial rank} or simply {\em rank} of $M \subseteq \Rat(D)$ (also called the {\em rank of $D$ with respect to $M$}) is the greatest integer $r$ such that for any effective divisor $E$ on $\Gamma$ of degree $r$, there exists a function $f \in M$ verifying $D + \div(f) \geq E$.
 It is denoted by $r(M, D)$. \end{defi}

-In fact, as the following statement shows, the divisorial rank will only depend on the semimodule $M$, if we additionally assume that $M$ is closed.
+Note that for every divisor $D'$ such that $D \leq D'$, the inclusion $M \subseteq \Rat(D')$ holds, and therefore the divisorial rank $r(M, D')$ can be defined.
+In fact, as the following statement shows, the divisorial rank will only depend on the sub-semimodule $M \subseteq \Rat(\Gamma)$, and not on the divisor $D$, if we additionally assume that $M$ is closed.
 Therefore, we will work only with closed semimodules in the following, and will denote their rank simply by $r(M)$.
 Note that any (nonempty) semimodule has rank $r(M) \geq 0$.
 Also note that by definition, we have the immediate inequality $r(M) \leq r(D)$.